tezos/tezos/README.md

-The source code of Tezos is currently under exclusive copyright of Dynamic Ledger Solutions, and will be open sourced under the MIT license when the main network lunches.
+The source code of Tezos is currently under exclusive copyright of Dynamic Ledger Solutions, and will be open sourced under the MIT license when the main network launches.